-- A part of the final grade will be based on individual / group assignments
+- A part of the final grade may be based on individual / group assignments

 If possible, students are requested to bring a device allowing an internet connection (tablet, smartphone or laptop).
 You will need this device to access the 'app' specifically developped to boost interaction in this course and to replicate several scientific experiments.

 - Daniel Kahneman, Thinking, Fast and Slow, Penguin Books, 2011.

 - Daniel Kahneman, Paul Slovic & Amos Tversky, Judgement under Uncertainty: Heuristics and Biases, Cambridge University Press, 1982